aws-samples/aws-appsync-calorie-tracker-workshop/README.md

 - An active AWS Account with administrative permissions.
 - A Cloud9 environment is recommended, but, if you are using your own laptop, you should have [npm](https://docs.npmjs.com/getting-started/installing-node) and [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed.
 - Knowledge of Javascript/ NodeJS will be an added advantage.
-- Knowledge of Amazon DynamoDB, AWS Lambda and Amazon Cognito will be an added advantage.
+- Knowledge of Amazon DynamoDB, AWS Lambda, Amazon Cognito and AWS CloudFormation will be an added advantage.

 ## Steps:
 0. [Deploying Amazon Neptune Cluster](./0_NEPTUNE/README.md)